What a year it has started to be, huh?

-Before our current pandemic, the magnitude of insomnia was a growing concern not just in the US but the world over.
+Before our current pandemic, the magnitude of insomnia was a growing concern in the US and the world over.
 Many studies peg it at 10% to 30% of the world's population affected.
 Some research points at 50% to 60% of the entire human race suffering from sleep issues and disorders.
 Isn't that something!

-But today, even those of us usually blessed with a good night rest, are affected otherwise, mainly due to our increased stress levels.
+But today, even those of us usually blessed with a good night's rest are affected otherwise, mainly due to our increased stress levels.
 Enjoyable and straightforward errands such as grocery shopping have become stressful today.

-Regrettably, in our mainstream understanding, there appears to be a disconnect between sleep, stress, and a host of metabolic disorders (some examples are obesity, diabetes, hormonal imbalance).
-And there lies the rub, that sleep, stress, and metabolic disorders are dealt with independent of each other.
+Regrettably, there appears to be a disconnect between sleep, stress, and a host of metabolic disorders (some examples are obesity, diabetes, and hormonal imbalance).
+And there lies the rub that sleep, stress, and metabolic disorders are dealt with independent of each other.
 Instead, they should be addressed in a relationship with one another, which is what I do in my health coaching program.

 Then there is the complicated relationship between sleep and depression, anxiety, obesity, and high blood pressure.
 The list goes on and on.
-The solution calls for a holistic understanding and approach.
+Again, the solution calls for a holistic understanding and approach.

-Keep in mind that it is not just the number of hours of sleep, but the quality of your sleep that is of equal importance.
+Keep in mind that it is not just the number of hours of sleep but the quality of your sleep that is equally important.
 So are dreams!
-Almost all ancient cultures knew the value of sleeping and dreaming as they believed we were given divine guidance and consul during these quiet periods.
+Almost all ancient cultures knew the value of sleeping and dreaming as they believed we were given divine guidance and counsel during these quiet periods.
 Remember the oracle of Delphi?

 Arianna Huffington, co-founder of the renowned Huffington Post and one of my heroes, knew first-hand the negative impact of sleep deprivation through a scary personal awakening.
 As a result, she not only started writing about it but established formal nap rooms in her company.
 To me, this affirms the relationship between sleep and productivity, which in turn confirms the importance of a comprehensive approach.

 Invariably, when I get into the subject of sleep with my coaching students, other factors reveal themselves.
 For instance, the way we deal with circumstances.
 This would be the way our minds and our emotions process conditions and experiences in ways that create excess stress in the body.
 Then there is food and drink.
-Do we tend to eat or drink certain things, as a result of the way we try to feel and release stress?
-Lack of optimal and restful sleep affects the way our brains process information, including our memory.
+Do we tend to eat or drink certain things due to how we try to feel and release stress?
+Lack of optimal and restful sleep affects how our brains process information, including our memory.
 Our habitual mental-emotional reactions create a negative loop that affects every aspect of our life.

 Just last week, while driving with Russill (my husband), we were remarking to one another on noticing the increased number of trucks delivering alcohol to stores.
 Interestingly enough, the next day's news featured an article on the significant jump in alcohol sales during this time of crisis.

 Beware of the wolves in sheep's clothing, namely alcohol, mistakenly seen as a sedative or relaxant, and sleeping pills.
-Both alcohol and sleeping pills can create unhealthy dependency and wreak havoc not only in our bodies but our minds as well.
+Both alcohol and sleeping pills can create unhealthy dependency and wreak havoc not only in our bodies but also in our minds.
 In the long run, these are not viable solutions.

-I would like to conclude by sharing a simple method in the hope that it helps improve your sleep quality at this time.
+I want to conclude by sharing a simple method hoping that it helps improve your sleep quality at this time.
 Keep in mind this is just a band-aid, not a way to deal with chronic sleep issues.

 This is a method I regularly practice, especially before going to sleep.
 Take a moment to acknowledge whatever you can be grateful for as you lie in bed and do this despite your negative thoughts and projections.
-See if you can make a commitment to at least 21 days of being grateful at night just before you go to sleep.
-Remember all habits are set over time and be patient with yourself :)
+See if you can commit to at least 21 days of being thankful at night just before going to sleep.
+Remember all habits are set over time, and be patient with yourself :)

-If you have an interest in exploring my proven coaching method, I invite you to work with me.
+If you are interested in exploring my proven coaching method, I invite you to work with me.

 Click here to connect and work with me

-This blog's purpose is to solely inform you about the intricate relationship between sleep, stress, and numerous other health conditions that ails our world today.
-Please note: It is not intended to replace consultation with a qualified medical doctor nor intended to replace medication of any kind.
+This blog aims to solely inform you about the intricate relationship between sleep, stress, and numerous other health conditions that ail our world today.
+Please note: It is not intended to replace consultation with a qualified medical doctor nor replace medication of any kind.